EmmanuelDiscors/dbbackup-tool/README.md

+# dbbackup-tools
-# Package dbbackup-tools to create base folder for dbbackup:
+Tool to create a new dbbackup folder

-Installation: (this package is already include in the dbbackup dependencies) If you want to install it without dbbackup:
-- pip install dbbackup-tools
+pip install dbbackup
+dbbackup-tools is instaled with dbbackup dependencies

 Run it:
 - python
 - import dbbackup_tools.util
-- enter your folder name to hold dbbackup configuration
+- Enter your folder name to hold dbbackup configuration
 - cd to your new dbbackup folder

 Configuration: